 3. Lower Seletar Reservoir Park: Sunset across the water

 With water-play, a performance stage, fishing and more, you can most definitely have a full day of fun at Lower Seletar Reservoir Park before catching the sunset in Singapore.
+This is a lesser-known spot to watch the sunset in Singapore so enjoy the peace and views!
 From dragon boating to kayaking, you can watch the beautiful sunset in Singapore with views of the reservoir completing the scene.
 Head here early before the sunset for the kids to check out the Heritage trail and Rain Garden.
-This is a lesser-known spot to watch the sunset in Singapore so enjoy the peace and views!
+While the park is open 24 hours, lighting hours are between 7am to 7pm, so do pack the essentials such as torchlights before visiting!

-Lower Seletar Reservoir Park, Yishun Avenue 1, Lower Seletar Reservoir Park, Singapore 769139
+Lower Seletar Reservoir Park, open 24 hours, Yishun Avenue 1, Lower Seletar Reservoir Park, Singapore 769139

 4. Marina Barrage: Sunset with kids’ water play

 Marina Barrage is a lovely location to plan a picnic and take some kites to fly as you enjoy one of the best sunset views in Singapore!
-Head up to the rooftop of Marina Barrage where you will be able to find a comfy spot to relax as catch the sunset in Singapore – we love it here as it is one of the rare spots with a breeze!
-After watching the sunset you can head over to Satay by the Bay for some delicious satay and local dishes.
+Head up to the rooftop of Marina Barrage where you will be able to find a comfy spot to relax as catch the sunset in Singapore.
+We love it here, as it is one of the rare spots with a breeze!
+P.S.
+Visit Marina Barrage during special days like Singapore’s National Day and New Years’ Eve, where (if you’re lucky to secure a good spot) you’ll get to catch stunning fireworks!

 5. Marina Bay Sands SkyPark: Sunset with skyline

 Marina Bay Sands is a fantastic place to catch the sunset in Singapore with a gorgeous view of the city’s skyline.
-Head up to the 56th floor and enter the Marina Bay Sands SkyPark Observation Deck where you will get the opportunity to view the stunning sunset in Singapore as well as a panoramic view of Marina Bay.
-Tickets for the SkyPark Observation Deck cost $18 for adults and $14 for kids as well as senior citizens.
-Or you can just book a table at Ce La Vi and enjoy the sunset for the price of a few drinks.
+Head up to the 56th floor and enter the Marina Bay Sands SkyPark Observation Deck, where you will get the opportunity to view the stunning sunset in Singapore as well as a panoramic view of Marina Bay.
+Tickets for the SkyPark Observation Deck cost $32 for adults and $28 for kids as well as senior citizens.
+Family packages are also available at $98 for 2 adults and 2 children.
+Alternatively, you can book a table at Ce La Vi and enjoy the sunset for the price of a few drinks.
 There are also tons of kid-friendly alfresco restaurants nearby if the kids are hungry afterwards!

 6. Marina at Keppel Bay: Sunset with a view of yachts

 Nestled in between Harbourfront and Labrador Nature Reserve, Marina at Keppel Bay is a spectacular sight to behold.
-Catch the beautiful sunset in Singapore as it reflects off of the water and the boats that are docked at bay.
+Catch the beautiful sunset in Singapore as it reflects off of the water and the yachts that are docked at bay.
 Take a walk along the bay and enjoy the views of Sentosa or have dinner at the alfresco dining restaurants available.
-This spot has to be one of our favourites for catching the sunset in Singapore!
+With its long opening hours and picturesque views, this spot has to be one of our favourites for catching the sunset in Singapore!

 7. Mount Faber Park: Hike to the top for sunset views